soumitradev/ProofPea/README.md

 ## Usage

+> [!WARNING]
+> You need to install the graphviz library `libgvc` to compile this from source, as the debug tool that renders ASTs uses this library.
+Please make sure that graphviz is installed and is included properly while compiling.

 I use `make` for compiling this thing:

 - `make all` - Compiles all the code, and spits out an executable in the `build` folder